mttcrn/polimi-CSE-notes/Machine Learning.md

 - There is **NO closed form solution**, due to **non linearity** of the logistic sigmoid function.
 - The error function is convex and can be optimized by standard **gradient optimization** techniques.
 - Easy to adapt to the online learning setting.
-- The gradient has a meaningful interpretation: $y_n -t$ represent the difference between predicted probability and true label (prediction error): it means that the gradient updates weights in the direction that reduces the difference between predicted and actual values.
+- The gradient has a meaningful interpretation since $y_n -t$ represent the difference between predicted probability and true label (prediction error): it means that the gradient updates weights in the **direction that reduces the difference between predicted and actual values**.

 > [!TIP] Relation between cross-entropy and negative log likelihood
 > The general concept of **NLL loss** applies to **any probabilistic model** where we maximize the likelihood of observed data.
 It is defined as: $L_{NLL​}=−\sum_i ​\log P(y_i​∣x_i​)$.